Alice Duer Miller: The White Cliffs

 I do not wish to live.

 The poem was spectacularly successful on both sides of the Atlantic, selling nearly one million copies – an unheard of number for a book of verse.
 It was broadcast and recorded by British-American actress Lynn Fontanne (with a symphonic accompaniment), and the story was made into the 1944 film The White Cliffs of Dover.
+American composer Natalia Raigorodsky composed an opera, The White Cliffs, based on Miller’s poem.

 Personal life

 Once she graduated, she married Henry Wise Miller on October 5, 1899, at Grace Church Chapel in New York City.
 Henry asked Alice to marry him three days after their first meeting.
 He was a Harvard graduate, born in 1877, the son of Lt.
 Commander Jacob Miller.